Mortgage Insurance in Australia: Everything You Need to Know

 Is LMI tax deductible?

 For investment properties: Yes.
-LMI can be claimed as a tax deduction, spread over 5 years or the loan term (whichever is shorter).
-This can significantly reduce the effective cost.
+LMI is claimed as a tax deduction, spread over 5 years or the loan term (whichever is shorter).
+This will significantly reduce the effective cost.

-For owner-occupied homes: No. LMI on your own home is not tax-deductible.
+For owner-occupied homes: No. LMI on your own home isn't tax-deductible.

 The big picture: LMI isn't always the enemy

 LMI gets a bad reputation, and the cost is genuinely painful.
-But paying $15,000 in LMI to buy a property now — rather than waiting 2-3 years to save another $100,000 — can be the right financial move if property prices are rising.
+But paying $15, 000 in LMI to buy a property now, rather than waiting 2-3 years to save another $100, 000, is the right financial move if property prices are rising.
 We break this analysis down in detail in our article LMI vs Saving 20%: Which Is Smarter?

 Frequently asked questions